Ornithomimus: Paleobiology

 The diet of Ornithomimus is still highly debated.
 As theropods, ornithomimids might have been carnivorous, but their body shape would have been suited for a largely omnivorous lifestyle.
-Suggested food in its diet includes insects, crustaceans, fruit, leaves, branches, eggs, lizards, and small mammals.
+Suggested food in its diet includes insects, crustaceans, fruit, leaves, branches, flowers, frogs, lizards, and small mammals.

 Ornithomimus had legs that seem clearly suited for rapid locomotion, with the tibia being about 20% longer than the femur.
 The large eye sockets suggest a keen visual sense and also suggest the possibility that they were nocturnal.

 In a 2001 study conducted by Bruce Rothschild and other paleontologists, 178 foot bones referred to Ornithomimus were examined for signs of stress fracture, but none were found.